 Acknowledge the space you're growing in – whether in a community garden or a window box or something bigger - has taken in your brain, alongside everything else you have been expected to deal with.
 See where your story lies alongside the dirt beneath your fingernails and tell it.

 Because women are the silent caretakers of the earth – we always have been – and our care, our thought and our time is too precious to not be shared.

 Alice Vincent is a writer and gardener.
 She is the author of Rootbound, Rewilding a Life (Canongate, £9.99).
-Why Women Grow will be released in Spring 2023.
+Why Women Grow is now out.